evaera/moonwave/website/docs/TagList.md

 Describes a potential error that this function could raise.
 This tag can appear multiple times in a doc comment, and each error type should have its own.

-The `@type` tag is followed by the type of the type.
+The `@error` tag is followed by the type of the error.
 Optionally, this can be followed by two dashes (`--`) and a description.
+Markdown is parsed in the description.

 ```lua
 --- @error "Unknown" -- This error happens sometimes.
 We don't know why.